July 17, 2020

 METI will continue to open the public call for applicants for the program until July 22 (Wed.), 2020.

-- Successful applicants for the Program for Strengthening Domestic Supply Chains (in Japanese) (PDF:172KB)
+- Successful applicants for the Program for Promoting Investment in Japan to Strengthen Supply Chains (in Japanese) (PDF:172KB)

 Division in Charge